 - Despite the premium on tech talent, Apple expects candidates to meet recruiters halfway and to tell their own stories so recruiters can assess their fit.
 “What is the story that it tells and why is it compelling?” says John Turnberg, a Silicon Valley-based recruiter.
 “Your cover letter, InMail message or email can be viewed as the synopsis that is found on the back cover, which creates the need or desire to find out more.”

 It’s Not Just What You Say.
 It’s Where You Say It.

 In a previous post about hiring tech candidates, we wrote about finding the right medium for contact.
 ‘Don’t use the phone’ was a resounding takeaway point.

 Rachel Maleady, at ERE, picks up on this thread: “Don’t call me.
 I mean — you can email me.
 Just don’t call me.
 That’s what quite a few software developers say, at least.”
 The point to remember is that no matter what you may want to say to a candidate and the great position you may offer, you have to engage them on their terms.

 Don’t Make Excuses

 Rich Moy at Stack Overflow Talent acknowledges the administrative tasks that take up a lot of hiring professionals’ time.
-But the point is, developers and software engineers expect a lot from hiring managers.
+But the point is that developers and software engineers expect a lot from hiring managers.
 They are in demand and have the luxury of choice and the clout to make demands.

 Tied to this confident position is the mindset that hiring professionals ought to do their research about the candidate they are sourcing.
 Put in the time to get the results.